gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## ACE Groupcomm Errors {#iana-ace-groupcomm-errors}

-IANA is asked to register the following entry in the  "ACE Scope Semantics" registry defined in Section 10.13 of {{I-D.ietf-ace-key-groupcomm}}.
+IANA is asked to register the following entry in the  "ACE Groupcomm Errors" registry defined in Section 10.13 of {{I-D.ietf-ace-key-groupcomm}}.

 * Value: 7